 29 Fordham Int'l L.J.
 915-916 (2006)

 Scholarly Commons Citation

 Treanor, William Michael, "Introduction: One Hundred Years of International Law at Fordham University" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 466.
+466.